weber-s/code_example_ige/CONTRIBUTING.md

 and *Tada*.

-Every time you add something to `example_code`, don't forget to re-build the docs with `make html` (in the `docs` folder).
+Every time you add something to `examples_code`, don't forget to re-build the docs with `make html` (in the `docs` folder).